Hellenistic period: Etymology

-The idea of a Hellenistic period is a 19th-century concept, and did not exist in ancient Greece.
-Although words related in form or meaning, e.g. Hellenist (Ἑλληνιστής, Hellēnistēs), have been attested since ancient times, it has been attributed to the 19th-century German historian Johann Gustav Droysen, who in his classic work Geschichte des Hellenismus (History of Hellenism), coined the term Hellenistic to refer to and define the period when Greek culture spread in the non-Greek world after Alexander's conquest.
-Following Droysen, Hellenistic and related terms, e.g. Hellenism, have been widely used in various contexts; a notable such use is in Culture and Anarchy by Matthew Arnold, where Hellenism is used in contrast with Hebraism.
+The idea of a Hellenistic period has been attributed to the 19th-century German historian Johann Gustav Droysen, who in his classic work Geschichte des Hellenismus (History of Hellenism), coined the term Hellenistic to refer to and define the period when Greek culture spread in the non-Greek world after Alexander's conquest.
+Following this, Hellenistic and related terms, e.g. Hellenism, have been widely used in various contexts.
+Words related in form or meaning, e.g. Hellenist (Ἑλληνιστής, Hellēnistēs), have been attested since ancient times.

-The major issue with the term Hellenistic lies in its convenience, as the spread of Greek culture was not the generalized phenomenon that the term implies.
-Some areas of the conquered world were more affected by Greek influences than others.
-The term Hellenistic also implies that the Greek populations were of majority in the areas in which they settled, but in many cases, the Greek settlers were actually the minority among the native populations.
-The Greek population and the native population did not always mix; the Greeks moved and brought their own culture, but interaction did not always occur.